bytesizeml/aihealthcare/index.md

 ***

 1. Introduction and Applications
-1. Baseline models for Recommender Systems
+1. Classifiers and applications in Health Care
+1. Data Transformations and Decision Trees, Random Forests
+1. Wearables and its applications in Health Care
-1. Matrix Factorization and Matrix Completion models
+1. Anomaly and Change Point Detection
-1. Applications in product, movie and news recommendations
-1. Auto Encoder models - AutoRec, DeepRec, etc
-1. Multi Layer Perceptron and Deep Neural Network Models
+1. Auto Encoders and Deep Learning in Health Care
-1. Recommendations-Ranking Models
+1. Sleep monitoring
+1. Medical Imaging - Use cases and models
+1. AI methods for cancer diagnosis
-1. Applications and architecture of YouTube, Pinterest, Instagram recommendations
+1. Digital scribing in Health Care - Applications and models
-1. Search Ranking: Learning to rank, Ranking Loss, Ranking metrics
-1. Neural models for Search Ranking
+1. Interpretable and Explainable models in Health Care

 ### Course Assesments